ksator/event_driven_automation_with_a_TIG_stack/README.md

 SaltStack competes primarily with Puppet, Chef, StackStorm, and Ansible.

-# Looking for more information about Junos monitoring with a TIG stack:
+# Looking for more information about Junos monitoring with a TIG stack

 you can refer to these repositories:
 - https://github.com/ksator/collect_telemetry_from_junos_with_telegraf